fushinoryuu/AutomatedUITests/README.md

 **Note:** If you are planning on using the GUI in this project to edit/update your test settings, you have to save it to the root of your C: drive.
 If you are not going to use the GUI, then feel free to save the project wherever you like.

-## Known Issues
-Here is a list of known issues with this project:

-1. App.config file does not reload at runtime when it has been edited in the same session.
-   - When the user runs the GUI project, they are able to update/edit the test settings and generate a new App.config file.
-The issue is that when the user clicks the "Run automated tests" button, the tests run with the old values.
-If you want the tests to run under the new values, you will have to close the GUI and run it again.

 ## Visual Studio Solution
-There are five projects in the solution:
+There are six projects in the solution:

-1. Automation.ConfigWriter - Gets the information from the DB and generates a new App.config file.
+1. Automation.Database - This project constains the database model that all the other projects will reference if they need to connect to the db.
 2. Automation.Framework - The framework containing the Page Objects used to build the automation tests.
 3. Automation.Gui - A simple web app used to updated the settings for the Selenium tests.
-4. Automation.Selenium - Wraps the Selenium WebDriver and reads the App.config file.
+4. Automation.Selenium - Wraps the Selenium WebDriver and reads the setting the db or the App.config file.
 5. Automation.Tests - The NUnit tests created using the Framework & Selenium projects.
+6. Automation.Xml - Gets the information from the db and generates a new App.config file.

 ## Starting the Selenium Hub
 On the host machine: